Skip to main content

 Carl Nicholls, fisheries & angling manager

-As a primarily surface-feeding fish, rudd can be difficult catch in numbers and fishing for rudd is an art.
-Evenings tend to be the best time to catch rudd, as they can usually be seen dimpling at the surface on the far side of the canal, near to overhanging vegetation.
-A fine line and small hooks is the most sensible approach with the best baits being maggots, floating casters or bread punch.
+Fishing for rudd is an art.
+As primarily surface-feeding fish, they can be difficult to catch in numbers.
+Evenings tend to be the best time when you can usually see rudd dimpling at the surface on the far side of the canal amid overhanging vegetation.
+A fine line and small hooks are the most sensible approach, along with baits like maggots, floating casters or bread punch.

 Find a place to fish